shidhincr/shidhincr.github.com/source/_posts/2014-02-11-mastering-the-scope-of-a-directive-in-angularjs.markdown

 			link: function(scope,elem,attr){
 				// code goes here ...			}		}		 });
 ```

-Setting a "false" value to the `scope` property in *DDO* is same as having **no** own scope for the directive.
-At this time, directive will use the parent scope.
-The other values to the scope property are "true" and "{ }".
-In following sections, we'll see how these values affect the directive's behaviour.
+In the above example, we created a directive by returning a *DDO* from the function.
+There're lot of properties of *DDO* to learn, but here we're going to discuss about the `scope` property.
+Because, the values of scope property decides how the actual scope is created and used inside a directive.
+These values can be either **"false"**, **"true"** or **"{}"**.
+In following sections, we'll see how each of these affects directive's behaviour.

 ##Different types of directive scopes

-<u>**Scope :</u>  False**  (  Parent scope  will be shared to directive )
+<u>**Scope :</u>  False**  (  Directive uses its parent scope )

 Let's try another example.
-We're creating a simple directive that will render a div and a textbox to show and change a name.
-The `name` property get's the initial value from the `Ctrl1` scope ( the parent scope of the directive ).
+We'll create simple directive to render a div and textbox that can show and change a name.
+The `name` property get's the initial value from the `Ctrl1` scope ( parent scope of the directive ).

 {% jsfiddle shidhincr/eyNYw/4/ %}

-Try changing the name inside the textbox; we can see that the name inside the header also got changed.
-Since there's no scope provided in the *DDO*, the directive gets it's parent scope shared to it.
-Hence any changes we make inside the directive is actually reflecting in the parent scope.
-The parent `Ctrl1` has  a method to reverse the name; this method gets triggered when you click on the header.
-Now if you observe, by clicking on the header will reverse the name inside the directive also.
+If we change the name inside the textbox, notice the header name also gets changed.
+Since there's no scope provided in the *DDO*, the directive uses its parent scope.
+Therefore, any changes we make inside the directive is actually reflecting in the parent scope.
+Similarly, parent `Ctrl1` scope has  a method to reverse the name and this gets triggered when we click on the header.
+Now as we expect, clicking on the header should reverse the name inside the directive too.

-<u> **Scope :</u> True**  ( New child scope will be created for the directive )
+<u> **Scope :</u> True**  ( Directive gets a new scope )

-It's time for the directive to get some own scope.
-By setting "true" to the scope property, AngularJs will create a new scope object and set to the directive.
-This new scope created, will be prototypically inherited from it's parent scope.
-So instead of sharing the actual parent scope to directive, it's going to get a scope object inherited from the parent scope.
+Now it's time for the directive to get its own scope.
+This is achieved by setting a "true"  value to the scope property of the *DDO*.
+When directive scope is set to "true", AngularJS will create a new scope object and assign to the directive.
+This newly created scope object is prototypically inherited from its parent scope ( the controller scope where it's been used ).

-The exact difference between setting `scope: true` and `scope: false` is like this:
+Confused ?
+Let's see the exact differences between setting `scope: true` and `scope: false` :

-- When scope is set to "**true**", there's explicitly a new scope object created for the directive.
-Any changes made inside the directive will affect the child scope and not the parent scope.
-Since the child scope is inherited from the parent scope, any changes made in the `Ctrl1` ( the parent scope ) will affect the child scope also.
+- When scope is set to "**true**", AngularJS will create a new scope by inheriting parent scope ( controller scope if any, else from the rootScope ).
+Any changes made to this new scope will not reflect back to the parent scope.
+On the other hand, since the new scope is inherited from the parent scope, any changes made in the `Ctrl1` ( the parent scope ) will reflected in the directive scope.
-- When scope is set to "**false**", the `Ctrl1` and directive are sharing the same scope.
-This means any changes happening in the controller or directive will reflect in both places.
+- When scope is set to "**false**", the `Ctrl1` and directive are using the same scope object.
+This means any changes to the controller or directive will be in sync.

 Let's look at the following fiddle to make it more clear :

 {% jsfiddle shidhincr/q3kex/3/  %}

 First, try clicking on the header.
-We can see that the name got reversed inside both `Ctrl1` and  directive.
-Secondly,  change the name inside the textbox; we can see that parent `scope` is not at all getting affected.
+We can see that the name gets reversed both inside `Ctrl1` and directive.
+Next, change the name inside the textbox; the parent `scope` is not at all affected.

-*__Note:__ If we click on the header again, we can notice that it'll not reflect inside the directive `scope`.
-But we saw this working when the first time we clicked the header.
-I guess this is because the `ng-model` will only create a new name property once the textbox value is changed; Till then the name property inside directive was referring to it's parent `scope` ( through prototype chain )*
+*__Note:__ Clicking on header again, makes no changess to the directive `scope`.
+I guess this is because the `ng-model` will create a new name property only when the textbox value is changed.
+Before this, name property inside directive was referring to it's parent `scope` ( through prototype chain )*

-<u> **Scope :</u>  { }** ( Complete isolated scope will be created for the directive )
+<u> **Scope :</u>  { }** ( Directive gets a new isolated scope )

-Now we've reached the most interesting part of our article.
-As of now, we've seen two situations where a directive scope got created.
-In the third type, we are going to set scope property in the *DDO*  to an **Object literal**.
+This is the most interesting section.
+Till now, we saw two situations for directive scope creation.
+In the third type, we are going to set scope property in *DDO*  to an **Object literal**.
 When an object literal is passed to the scope property, things are bit different.
-At this time, there will be a new scope created for the directive, but **will not be inherited from the parent scope**.
-That means, the directive is going to get a complete *Isolated scope*.
-By an isolated scope means, any changes from the parent scope is going to alter the directive scope and vice versa.
+This time, there will be a new scope created for the directive, but **will not be inherited from the parent scope**.
+This new scope also known as **Isolated scope** because it is completely detached from its parent scope.

-Let's re-write our original directive example like this :
+Let's re-write our original example like this :

 ```javascript
 	var app = angular.module("test",[]);